Mai Lan: "Autopilote"

-On 19 January 2018, Mai Lan released her second full-length LP "Autopilote", co-written Max Labarthe, Nick Sylvester, and M83 (Vampire).
+On 19 January 2018, Mai Lan released her second full-length LP "Autopilote", co-written with Max Labarthe (except on the track "Vampire"), Nick Sylvester (except on the tracks "Vampire" and "Blaze Up"), and Anthony Gonzales of M83 (only on the track "Vampire").

 The single 'Pumper' was featured in a television ad for Culligan Water during 2018.

 Collaborations with M83

 Mai Lan appeared on four tracks from French electronic music band M83, led by Anthony Gonzalez.
-The songs are "Bibi the Dog", "Laser Gun", "Atlantique Sud" and the single "Go!", all of them co-written by Mai Lan herself.
-Not only did Mai Lan reach a wider international audience, but she was also critically acclaimed for her participation on the album, with Rolling Stone stating: "It's France's best kept secret, vocalist Mai Lan, who stands tallest; on tracks like "Laser Gun" and "Atlantique Sud" she tempers the record's kitsch factor with the timeless, ghostly vocal sheen."
+The songs are "Bibi the Dog", "Laser Gun", "Atlantique Sud", and the single "Go!", all of them co-written by Mai Lan.
+This helped her to reach a wider international audience, and she was critically acclaimed for her participation, with Rolling Stone stating: "It's France's best kept secret, vocalist Mai Lan, who stands tallest; on tracks like "Laser Gun" and "Atlantique Sud" she tempers the record's kitsch factor with the timeless, ghostly vocal sheen."

 Mai Lan was part of the Junk worldwide tour in 2016.

 Other ventures

 In 2013, Mai Lan created the duo Little Freaky Things in collaboration with musician Donovans (Nicolas Nekmouche), releasing music under the label 11Heads Records.
 On 2013, they released the EP "Nightfall", reviewed by Billboard as "a proper house tune that looks forward while respecting the roots of its culture".
-Follow up was the 2014 EP "Saturne". called "a slice of delicately crafted Electro-Pop that recalls the likes of Au Revoir Simone and Annie on the vocal front, and a chilled-out Hudson Mohawke in its sonic textures".
+Follow up was the 2014 EP "Saturne", called "a slice of delicately crafted Electro-Pop that recalls the likes of Au Revoir Simone and Annie on the vocal front, and a chilled-out Hudson Mohawke in its sonic textures".